 cd $CORR_HOME/2015/September/v255z updateclock.py -e 2012y067d04h00m00s -o 'AT=0.5,HO=-.01,MP=0.034' -r 'AT=5.1,HO=-3.3,MP=1.2' -f 6642 v255z.v2d

 Units for the clock offset (-o) are microsec, the clock rate (-r) mHz, and the observing frequency (-f) MHz.

 If this experiment requires multiple correlation passes, then make copies of

 the .v2d file for each pass, e.g.:

 espresso.py -a v255z-cal

 Go make yourself an espresso.
 You may have time for more than one.

 Occasionally jobs will fail to complete.

-chklogs is a bash alias to check which jobs did not appear to complete as expected, based on the messages at the end of the *.difxlog files.
+chklogs is a bash alias which can also check which jobs did not appear to complete as expected, based on the messages at the end of the *.difxlog files.
 Specify the output data directory, or by default

 chklogs uses the current working directory.